 On the 5th November 1688 William of Orange landed at Torbay, a key event in the “Glorious Revolution”.
 It has been said of the Glorious Revolution that it was not glorious and not a revolution.
 But who called it that in the first place?

 Another example comes from the non-juror Charles Leslie.
-He certainly read Molyneux’s Case, since he replied to it in Considerations of importance to Ireland in a letter to a member of Parliament there; upon occasion of Mr Molyneaux’s late book.
-In his 1708 A Letter from a Gentleman in Scotland to His Friend in England Leslie uses the term a number of times, including the following: “It is a principle of undoubted certainty, and on which the late glorious Revolution turn’d, That the Civil Constitution is founded upon contract” 4.
+He had certainly read Molyneux’s Case, since he replied to it in Considerations of importance to Ireland in a letter to a member of Parliament there; upon occasion of Mr Molyneaux’s late book.
+In his 1708 A Letter from a Gentleman in Scotland to His Friend in England Leslie uses the term a number of times, including the following: “It is a principle of undoubted certainty, and on which the late glorious Revolution turn’d, That the Civil Constitution is founded upon contract” 5.
 The only other descriptor he uses for “revolution” is “happy” (once).
+Given Leslie was a non-juror (he refused to swear allegiance to William and Mary) it is unlikely the usage reflects his feelings.

 Featured Image: William of Orange landing in England, Romeyn de Hooge (detail).
 Wikimedia/Public Domain.